Yellow fever update

 Yellow fever cases continue to be reported in Africa and South America

-In 2024, most YF cases were reported in the Amazon region of Bolivia, Brazil, Colombia, Guyana and Peru.
-In contrast in 2025, while YF cases continue to be reported in this area, cases have also been reported outside the Amazon region, including in São Paulo State in Brazil and Tolima Department in Colombia [3].
+In 2024, most YF cases were reported from the Amazon region.
+While YF cases continue to be reported in this area, cases have since been reported in a wider geographic area, outside the Amazon region.
+This includes in Sao Paulo State in Brazil and Tolima Department in Colombia [2].
+In addition, reports suggest recent human YF cases in Venezuela have occurred in an area that had not previously been considered a risk for YF disease.

-Risk of YF outbreaks in South America remains high [3, 4].
+Risk of YF outbreaks in South America remains high [1–3].
+An outbreak in Colombia has been ongoing since mid-2024, with 153 confirmed cases (including 62 deaths) reported [1].
+The confirmed reporting of YF cases in a wider geographic area, including cases related to jungle transmission near to urban centres, increases the risk of urban outbreaks [1].
 While YF vaccination is one of the most successful public health interventions to prevent YF disease, the COVID-19 pandemic, among other factors, has led to a reduction of YF vaccine cover in the local population [3].
-Most YF cases reported in 2024 and 2025 were in individuals not vaccinated against yellow fever [3, 4].

 Advice for travellers